x-CK-x/Dataset-Curation-Tool/README.md

 > Double-Click file to run with (Default) settings

-> Update dependencies i.e. in the yaml file with the following:
+> Update dependencies i.e. in the yaml file with the following (make sure to use the most recent yaml file in the repo: [https://raw.githubusercontent.com/x-CK-x/Dataset-Curation-Tool/main/environment.yml](https://raw.githubusercontent.com/x-CK-x/Dataset-Curation-Tool/main/environment.yml)):
 ```
 ./RUN_FILE --update
 ```